 The James Montgomery Slavery Case, 1756

-In August 1807 an act was passed abolishing the slave trade in the British empire.
+In August 1807 an act was passed abolishing the slave trade in the British Empire.
 It was an important step in the abolition of slavery and in the suppression of the slave trade.
-National Records of Scotland (NRS) is featuring court cases which challenged the legal status of slavery in Scotland, and there is a research guide to sources in NRS for researching aspects of slavery and the slave trade.
+The National Records of Scotland (NRS) holds court cases which challenged the legal status of slavery in Scotland.
+In addition, there is a research guide to sources in the NRS for researching aspects of slavery and the slave trade.

 The first of these cases featured James (or Jamie) Montgomery, formerly 'Shanker', enslaved by Robert Sheddan of Morrishill in Ayrshire.
 Jamie Montgomery had been baptised by Reverend John Witherspoon in Beith (better known for his part in the American Declaration of Independence).
 His owner forcibly removed him to Port Glasgow and placed him on a ship bound for Virginia, but on 21 April 1756 Montgomery escaped to Edinburgh.
 He was apprehended following newspaper advertisements about his escape, which Sheddan had placed, and was incarcerated in the Edinburgh Tolbooth.
 Montgomery pursued his claim for freedom at the Court of Session in Edinburgh, but died before the case could be decided.

-Among the records relating to the case (National Records of Scotland reference CS234/S/3/12) are petitions of Montgomery (originally styled 'James Montgomery Sheddan, prisoner in the City Guard of Edinburgh') and by Robert Sheddan, and answers by each party to the other's petitions.
+Among the records relating to the case (NRS, CS234/S/3/12) are petitions of Montgomery (originally styled 'James Montgomery Sheddan, prisoner in the City Guard of Edinburgh') and by Robert Sheddan, and answers by each party to the other's petitions.